 What will never change are the relationships between the notes and rests themselves (and their names).

-So, assuming then that one quarter note equals one beat, the basic notes and rests would have the following number of beats:
+So, assuming that one quarter note equals one beat, the basic notes and rest values in music would have the following number of beats:

 Continuing to divide one beat (= quarter note) in smaller fractions we get:

-Notes can be combined in many,many ways.
+Notes can be combined in many ways.
 Notes and rests are combined in patterns.
 These patterns are called rhythm.

 Shorter note values are often grouped or beamed together, usually in groups lasting for one or two beats.